Crack-Fettuccini/PodCastalytics/README.md

 ### File System Configuration

 Set the `.tempfolder` to a TMPFS or RAMFS filesystem.
 Frequent rewrites of large data amounts can cause wear on persistent memory.
-Ensure the file isn't written to a hard drive/SSD.
+Ensure the file isn't written to a hard drive/SSD to prevent wear.

 ## Important Note: